yangjianingpaul/High-Concurrency_E-Commerce_Caching_System/docs/function_realization.md

 XREADGROUP GROUP group consumer [COUNT count] [BLOCK milliseconds] [NOACK] STREAMS key [key ...]
 ID [ID ...]
 ~~~

-## Notes from the expert shop
+## Post restaurant experience notes

-- Shop notes are similar to the evaluation of review sites, often a combination of graphics.
+- Shop notes are similar to the evaluation of review sites, often a combination of photograph.
 There are two corresponding tables: tb_blog: list of notes, including the title of the notes, text, pictures, etc. tb_blog_comments: other users' comments on the notes
-- Check the scout notes
+- Check the experience notes
 - Like function
 - Like leader board